tnmygrwl/roostui/data/README.md

    We currently use `ui` as the <website_name>.

-7. Commit and push your changes to github.
-Clean files from swarm to prevent out of space errors in furture deployment.
+7. Commit and push your changes to github. `chmod` so that the directories on doppler can be modified by teammates.
+Clean files on swarm to prevent out of space errors in furture deployment.